19balazs86/PlayingWithAuthentication/README.md

 - Two Factor Authentication with Authenticator app
   - Flow: Register -> Confirm email -> Get TwoFactor auth setup -> Enable TwoFactor -> Logout -> Login -> Login with TwoFactor
 - Generating a short-lived token for signing in like Slack and Medium
+- Recovery codes for 2FA can be generated.
+After logging in with your username and password, you can use one of these codes instead of the authenticator code.

 ###### Resources